-Project Name Description BART - Train Control & Communications Programs BART's train control system consists of both hardware and software that are used to control speed and movement on the rail network, keeping trains running smoothly and eliminating any possibility of a collision.
-BART's communications systems support train control and other operational functions.
-They include the Operations Control Center, supporting fiber optic cable network, trunked radio system, and CCTV cameras.
-A key subprogram in this suite is the train control modernization that will replace BART's legacy fixed block train control with a new communications-based train control system (CBTC).
-CBTC will enable real-time adjustments of speed and braking to allow for safe train separation while allowing trains to get closer to each other.
-This will improve reliability and enable significantly increased service frequency.
-The funding for BART's Train Control & Communication Programs is approximately \$554 million through FY2035.
-BART - Track and Structures Program The Track & Structures program area includes four programs that will replace, rehabilitate, and upgrade the BART system's rail rights-of-way, including trackway infrastructure, tunnels, and aerial structures.
-Most of these components are original to the system and worn from decades of use.
-The funding for BART's Track and Structures Program is approximately \$242 million through FY2035.
-BART - System Support System support is comprised of subprograms that support BART District operations and promote Strategic Plan goals in a variety of areas including sustainability, real estate, climate adaptation, and resilience.
-The funding for BART's System Support Programs is approximately \$233 million through FY2035.
-BART - Maintenance Shops, Yards, Other Facilities A range of buildings and facilities that are not visible to BART riders support system operations.
-These include BART's four rail car maintenance facilities in Hayward, Richmond, Concord, and Daly City, and other facilities.
-Five programs in this area will repair and upgrade these facilities.
-The funding for BART's Maintenance Shops, Yards, and Other Facilities projects is approximately \$202 million through FY2035.
-BART - Electrical & Mechanical Programs BART system operations depend on a wide range of electrical and mechanical infrastructure, including backup power supplies, HVAC equipment, fire suppression equipment, water management infrastructure, and many other facilities.
-This program area includes three programs that will replace, renovate, and upgrade electrical and mechanical infrastructure to maintain safe and reliable operations.
-The funding for BART's Electrical & Mechanical Programs is approximately \$20 million through FY2035.
-BART - System Development Programs BART is supporting VTA's BART-to-Silicon-Valley Phase 2 project, which will extend BART south from the Berryessa Station to San Jose.
-Currently, BART is not assessing further expansion.
-The funding for BART's System Expansion Programs is approximately \$23 million through FY2035.
-BART - Seismic Programs In 2004, BART District voters approved Proposition AA, a general obligation bond to fund BART's Earthquake Safety Program (ESP).
-Since that time, BART has been steadily investing in crucial seismic upgrades to its core infrastructure, including elevated structures, stations, maintenance facilities, and the Transbay Tube, all of which are now complete.
-Beyond the 2004 Earthquake Safety Program, investment will be required to address risks to operations in the Caldecott BART Tunnel and A-Line between Bay Fair and Fremont.
-The funding for BART's Seismic Programs is approximately \$15 million through FY2035.
+dware and software that are used to control speed and movement on the rail network, any possibility of a collision.
+BART's communications systems support train control and erations Control Center, supporting fiber optic cable network, trunked radio system, and L. L. C. L. C. L. DADT'LL C. LLL L. rol modernization that will replace BART's legacy fixed block train control with a new TC).
+CBTC will enable real-time adjustments of speed and braking to allow for safe train ich other.
+This will improve reliability and enable significantly increased service frequency. nication Programs is approximately \$554 million through FY2035. ur programs that will replace, rehabilitate, and upgrade the BART system's rail rights-of- nd aerial structures.
+Most of these components are original to the system and worn from rogram is approximately \$242 million through FY2035. t support BART District operations and promote Strategic Plan goals in a variety of areas ation, and resilience. ms is approximately \$233 million through FY2035. visible to BART riders support system operations.
+These include BART's four rail car accord, and Daly City, and other facilities.
+Five programs in this area will repair and upgrade rds, and Other Facilities projects is approximately \$202 million through FY2035. ge of electrical and mechanical infrastructure, including backup power supplies, HVAC nanagement infrastructure, and many other facilities.
+This program area includes three electrical and mechanical infrastructure to maintain safe and reliable operations.
+Programs is approximately \$20 million through FY2035.
+Phase 2 project, which will extend BART south from the Berryessa Station to San Jose. on. grams is approximately \$23 million through FY2035. on AA, a general obligation bond to fund BART's Earthquake Safety Program (ESP).
+Since ucial seismic upgrades to its core infrastructure, including elevated structures, stations, of which are now complete.
+Beyond the 2004 Earthquake Safety Program, investment he Caldecott BART Tunnel and A-Line between Bay Fair and Fremont. proximately \$15 million through FY2035.
+The tall on the state of the st